ideo/nomad-hackathon-121716/README.md

 If you have `npm` installed, it will show you the installed version.
 Otherwise you'll need to install it.
 Here's a [link to install](http://blog.npmjs.org/post/85484771375/how-to-install-npm).

-### Clone and Install the Starter Repo
+### 3. Clone and Install the Starter Repo

-To familiarize you with Nomad, we'll be doing a live walkthrough to build a Nomad node together.
+To familiarize you with Nomad, we will be doing a live walkthrough to build a Nomad node together.

 The code we'll build upon is in this starter repo.
 So feel free to clone it locally and follow along with us during the live-demo.

-#### Clone the Starter Repo
+#### 3.a Clone the Starter Repo

 The code below will install this starter repo into a folder named `nomad-hackathon`: